John Dixon (judge)

-John Dixon is a former judge at the Supreme Court of Victoria, who had a legal career spanning 40 years.
+John Dixon is a former judge at the Supreme Court of Victoria, who had a legal career spanning 50 years.

 Early life and education

-John Dixon is a graduate of the law school at the University of Queensland and completed his Masters of Laws at University of Melbourne.
+John Dixon is a graduate of the law school at the University of Queensland and completed his Master of Laws at University of Melbourne.

 Career

 Lawyer

 From 1977 Dixon practised as a lawyer, spending 27 years of his practice in criminal and commercial law.
 As a barrister, he worked in many jurisdictions in commercial law.
 He specialised in investment law and professional negligence.
 He also practised as a mediator and was a certified arbitrator.

 Judge

 He was appointed to the Supreme Court of Victoria in the Trials Division on 14 September 2014.

 During his tenure as judge, he presided over some complex class actions, including by victims of the Black Saturday bushfires in 2009, another which challenged legal fees charged by lawyers, and the Rebel Wilson defamation case against Bauer Media in 2018.